simonskodt/mandatory-exercise-2/README.md

 2. Use gRPC for message passing between nodes
 3. Your nodes need to find each other.
 For service discovery, you can choose one of the following options
     1. supply a file with  ip addresses/ports of other nodes
-    2. enter ip adress/ports trough command line
+    2. enter ip address/ports trough command line
-    3. use the Serf package for service discovery
+    3. use the [Serf package](https://github.com/hashicorp/serf) for service discovery
 4. Demonstrate that the system can be started with at least 3 nodes
 5. Demonstrate using logs,  that a node gets access to the Critical Section